NBISweden/module-openrefine-dm-practices/_episodes/05-scripts.md

 2. Click the `Undo / Redo` tab > `Apply` and paste in the contents of the `data_cleaning_script.txt` file you just created  with the JSON code.
 3. Click `Perform operations`.
 The dataset should now be the same as your other cleaned dataset.

 For convenience, we used the same dataset.
-In reality you could use this process to clean related datasets.
-For example, data that you had collected over different fieldwork periods or data that was collected by different researchers (provided everyone uses the same column headings).
+In reality, you can use this process to clean related datasets.
+For example, data that you had collected over different fieldwork periods or data that was collected by other researchers (provided everyone uses the same column headings).

 {% include links.md %}